nyxx-discord/running_on_dart/README.md

 ### With Docker

 1. Set all the above environment variables in a `.env` file in the project root.
-3. Run `docker-compose up` to run the bot.
+2. Run `docker-compose up` to run the bot.

+## With Makefile

+1. Set all the above environment variables in a `.env` file in the project root.
+2. Run `make run` to run the bot.